iowastateuniversity-programanalysis/hydrogen/README.md

  found in `Doc` folder.
 Follow the `README.txt` inside the folder for more information.

 ## Questions and Bug reporting:
-In case of questions about the usage/functionality of the framework or if you want to report a bug, please email `ashwinkj@iastate.edu` or `weile@iastate.edu`.
+In case of questions about the usage/functionality of the framework or if you want to report a bug, please email `hydrogen-mvicfg@iastate.edu`.
 The repository will be updated with more features and bug fixes in time, but there will be a delay in responding to the emails.

 ## Acknowledgment
 This work is developed under the support of the National Science Foundation (NSF) under Award 1542117